thedarkwriter/courseware-lms-content/courses/published/inheritance.md

 ## Video ##
 [Link to Video](http://linktovideo)

+## Transcript

+## Slide 0

+## Slide 1

+Classes can be derived from other classes using the inherits keyword.

+This allows you to make special-case classes that extend the functionality of a more general “base” class.

+## Slide 2

+Inheritance causes three things to happen:
+    When a derived class is declared, its base class is automatically declared first (if it wasn’t already declared elsewhere).

+    The base class becomes the parent scope of the derived class, so that the new class receives a copy of all of the base class’s variables and resource defaults.

+    Code in the derived class is given special permission to override any resource attributes that were set in the base class.

+## Slide 3

+Class inheritance allows for specialization.

+## Slide 4

+## Slide 5

+Override resource attributes to provide alternate configuration Adding resources and attributes

+## Slide 6

+## Slide 7

+A class contains all of its resources.
+This means any relationships formed with the class as a whole will be extended to every resource in the class.

+The general form of a class definition is:
+    The class keyword
+    The name of the class
+    An optional set of parameters, which consists of:
+    An opening parenthesis
+    A comma-separated list of parameters, each of which consists of:
+    A new variable name, including the $ prefix
+    An optional equals (=) sign and default value (any data type) An optional trailing comma after the last parameter A closing parenthesis
+    Optionally, the inherits keyword followed by a single class name An opening curly brace
+    A block of arbitrary Puppet code, which generally contains at least one resource declaration A closing curly brace

+## Slide 8

+## Slide 9

+## Slide 10

+Class inheritance should be used very sparingly, as it can create unnecessary complexity.

+Class inheritance is only useful for overriding resource attributes; any other use case is better accomplished with other methods.

+If you just need to override relationship metaparameters, you should use a single class with conditional relationship declarations instead of inheritance.

+In many cases, even other attributes (e.g. ensure and enable) may have their behavior changed with variables and conditional logic instead of inheritance.

+## Slide 11

 ## Exercises ##

 Login shells are the programs that users interact with.
 They interpret commands typed at the command line.
 We would like to provide a new shell for our users, and we’ll customize the configuration file a bit for all of our users.
 We would also like to customize this default configuration file for a subset of our users to provide handy shortcuts and aliases that are useful for software developers.